Arts

 The study programme counsellor knows what to do

 Are you worried about your education or course choice?
 Are you having problems with several subjects?
 Can't make sense of your study path?
 For general questions, take a look at the helpdesk first.
-If you have a personal question or problem, please contact the study programme counsellors of this faculty:
+If you have a personal question or problem, you can use the same helpdesk to contact Hilde Van Dender, the study programme counsellor of this faculty.

 Psychological support through STIP